agude/agude.github.io/_drafts/2023-10-15-large_language_models_for_data_cleaning.md

 }
 ```

-But making this mapping is tedious---I should know, [I did it for over 900 entries][git].
+As someone who did this mapping by hand for [over 900 entries][git], it is
+quite tedious.
+Fortunately, making sense of mangled text is something [Large
+Language Models (LLMs) are pretty good at][good_llm]!

 [git]:  https://github.com/agude/SWITRS-to-SQLite/blob/85ac7e7850680bd47f3fef5a44ab180d8ee9dd8b/switrs_to_sqlite/make_map.py

-Fortunately, looking at mangled text and making sense of it is something Large
-language models (LLMs) are pretty good at!
+[good_llm]: {% post_url 2023-04-12-good_uses_for_large_language_models %}

 ## Automating

-What we want is to solve a few-shot, multi-label classification problem.
-The
+The goal is to perform few-shot, multi-label classification of vehicle makes.
-classification part _could_ be done without a large language model, but to
-make it few-shot almost certainly would require some sort of language model.
+Few-shot because we are going to give the model just a handful of examples of
+what output we expect, and multi-label because there are many possible vehicle
+makes it will have to map to.

 ### Prompting

-The first step is to write a prompt explaining the task, the expected return
+The first step is to write a prompt explaining the task to the model, the
-value, and a few examples of input and correct outputs.
-Here is a shortened
+expected return value, and a few examples of input and correct outputs.
+Here
-version, the full one is [here][prompt], starting with the instructions:
+is a shortened version, the full one is [here][prompt], starting with the
+instructions:

 [prompt]: /blog/llm-data/prompt/